"If you seek to come into your own presence, you will find the exact right rhythm for your life." ~ John O'Donohue

 $290 per weekend or $3,480 for the entire training.
 All students enrolled in the 200 hour program will receive free unlimited yoga at SYA during their training year.
 We encourage you to come to class as often as your schedule permits!
 You can expect to spend about $100 on books and will be required to take 3 classes at other studios.
 There are no further fees or workshop/retreat costs.

-Scholarships: [Please note: The application deadline for 2017 scholarships has passed.]
-We have two income relevant scholarships available, which reduce the fee by 40% and require financial disclosure for application.
+Scholarships: We have two income relevant scholarships available, which reduce the fee by 40% and require financial disclosure for application.
 Please apply by November 30 for scholarship consideration.
-Scholarship application can be downloaded here and sent with application to firstname.lastname@example.org.
+You can download the scholarship application here; send it with your application to firstname.lastname@example.org.

 Pay in full: We will happily take payment in full via check or credit card.